panoplymedia/local-cache/README.md

 )

 // implement the interface
-type foo struct {}
+// the interface defines what we do when we have a cache miss type foo struct {}

 // the CacheMiss() function must return a byte array.
 This is the value that gets cached